RazTamir/Openshift-CLI-Python-client/README.md

 # Openshift-CLI-Python-client
-A Python client for OpenShift CLI
+This is a POC for a Python client for OpenShift CLI